freelan-developers/teapot/docs/source/inside_the_party.rst

 A :term:`filter` is a simple function that takes no parameters and returns a boolean value.

-To register a new :term:`filter`, use the :func:`tea_party.filters.decorators.named_filter` decorator.
+To register a new :term:`filter`, use the :func:`teapot.filters.decorators.named_filter` decorator.

-.. autoclass:: tea_party.filters.decorators.named_filter
+.. autoclass:: teapot.filters.decorators.named_filter
     :members: __init__

 Here is an example of some built-in :term:`filters<filter>`: